Mark-1707/SignMeUpDoc/README.md

 ## Deployment
 The SignMeUp service is deployed on AWS EC2, utilizing RDS PostgreSQL for the database.
 An AWS Application Load Balancer is implemented for efficient traffic distribution.

-## Contributing
-Contributions to enhance the functionality and security of SignMeUp are welcome.
-Please submit pull requests or open issues for feedback and improvements.

 ## Contact
 omkarshirote@gmail.com or +91827556152